ngs-docs/2021-GGG298/Week2-UNIX_for_file_manipulation/README.md

 Three new items pop up `.`, `..` and `.hidden`.

 Using options with our commands allows us to do a lot!
 But how did we know to add `-a` after ls?
-The `man` command allows us to look at what options any shell command has.
+Most commands offer a `--help`.
 Let's look at the available options that `ls` has:

 ```
-man ls
+ls --help
 ```

 Here we see a long list of options.
 Each option will allow us to do something different.
-Type `q` to quit looking at the manual page.

 **CHALLENGE** Try to find the option that allows you to differentiate between directories and executable files when using `ls`.
+Hint: look for the word classify.

 We can also combine commands: